 Address: Paseo de Catalina de Ribera, 4, 41004 Seville, Spain; 954 41 06 00

 This classy, modern eaterie is a winner in terms of location: right on Plaza San Francisco, one of Seville’s oldest and most historic squares.
 Restaurant tables are at the back in a light-filled, spacious dining area, with suspended plant pots, under a pretty glass roof.
 You might be tempted by cod with cabbage and bacon or risotto of mushrooms and duck, beautifully presented.
 Their wine list includes the excellent and well-priced Rueda K-NAIA (a pun on the word canalla, which means riff-raff), as well as Rioja Reserva Finca Valpiedra.

 Address: Plaza de S. Francisco, 5, 41004 Seville, Spain; 954 22 97 84

 Abades TrianaVisit website

 Situated right on the river, offering one of Seville’s best views – two 13th-century Moorish towers, the Torre del Oro, and the Giralda, both floodlit at night and impossibly romantic – this upmarket restaurant with stunning contemporary design offers a refined ambience.
 Take the opportunity to dress up for the occasion, and enjoy cuttlefish eggs with garlic and olive oil foam, or turbot with courgette spaghetti.
 Pastries take a novel angle on traditional favourites, such as nougat pestiños (honey pastries) with candied almonds and apricot ice cream.
-The outdoor terrace is an ideal spot to enjoy a fine dinner on a balmy summer’s night.
+The outdoor terrace is an ideal spot to enjoy a fine dinner on a balmy summer’s night on a foodie tour.